 Be sure that you can measure those responses.
 Custom landing pages or phone numbers make tracking online responses relatively easy, or you can apply response codes to the mailer or to any enclosed voucher or coupon.
 Detailed tracking tells you how your campaign performed and gives you valuable data to inform your next promotion – online or offline.

 The ASHA Marketing Solutions team is here to help you curate the right list and offer advice on getting the best results from your campaigns.
 Our list customers successfully use our cost-effective, targeted and high-quality direct mailing lists for catalogs, flyers, samples, surveys and more.
-I’m always here to offer direct mail guidance, so reach out any time.
-Contact me at 301-296-8676 or email@example.com.
+We’re always here to offer direct mail guidance, so reach out any time.
+For more information, email us at ListRental@asha.org.